nhussain2/Python-Labs/HW 1 Temperature Units Converter/readme.md

 # HW 1
-Program that converts Fahrenheit temperature to Celcius and vice versa
+Program that converts Fahrenheit temperature to Celcius and vice versa.